puppetlabs/puppet-docs/source/learning/modules1.markdown

 ### Manifests, Namespacing, and Autoloading

-The manifests directory can hold any number of other classes and even folders of classes, and Puppet uses namespacing](#an-aside-names-namespaces-and-scope) to find them.
+The manifests directory can hold any number of other classes and even folders of classes, and Puppet uses [namespacing](#an-aside-names-namespaces-and-scope) to find them.
 Say we have a manifests folder that looks like this:

 * foo/
     * manifests/